Why Does MPPT Matter In Solar?

 Raising the controller PV voltage limits higher allows more PV modules to be added in series

-lowers the MPP voltage and brings the string voltage dangerously close to (or lower than) the
+the MPP voltage and brings the string voltage dangerously close to (or lower than) the battery

-battery voltage.
-We want to keep the MPP voltage above the battery voltage as much as practical
+voltage.
+We want to keep the MPP voltage above the battery voltage as much as practical and not

-extremely long PV wire runs or maybe you would like to use your existing grid-tie PV array
+long PV wire runs or maybe you would like to use your existing grid-tie PV array to charge batteries

-scan the entire I-V curve of the PV array from battery voltage up to Voc (Open Circuit Voltage)
+the entire I-V curve of the PV array from battery voltage up to Voc (Open Circuit Voltage) ensures

-ensures that the correct MPP “bump” is chosen from multiple possible power points with as little
+that the correct MPP “bump” is chosen from multiple possible power points with as little time away

+place.
 So are standardized communications protocols, such as Modbus RTU and Modbus over TCP/IP.
-This ensures

-that one half of the system knows what the other half is doing, such as coordinating battery charge stages.
+This ensures that one half of the system knows what the other half is doing, such as coordinating

 Small wind systems can benefit from MPPT controllers with the proper tracking algorithms to let the